Bought Northamber at 39.40p on Sept 25

 July Investment update

-Oil is $146 so oil related stocks are still looking like the place to be.
+Oil is $146 so oil-related stocks are still looking like the place to be.
 I don’t see how that’s going to change for the next few years, if not a decade.
-China and India are still growing, non OPEC supplies are still falling and demand still equals supply.
+China and India are still growing, non-OPEC supplies are still falling and demand still equals supply.
 If OPEC starts to decline in the next decade we’re in for a hell of a rough time.

 This only makes ‘climate change’ stocks and funds look more attractive since most of the responses are the same for peak oil and climate change.
 Fuel efficiency, renewable energy, electric cars, lightweight materials, insulation, energy efficiency, etc.